vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 * Performance update: VSecM Safe honors SIGTERM and SIGINT signals and gracefully shuts down.
 * Minor updates to the documentation.
+* Fixed `spire-controller-manager`’s version.
+The older setup was fixed on `nightly` which was causing ad-hoc issues.

 ## [v0.21.0] - 2023-09-08